roipoussiere/hexagon-drawing-characters/README.md

 This set is used to draw flat-top hexagons and contains 34 glyphs.

-The smallest hexagon can be drawn on a 5x3 grid and contains 3 free slots in the center, that can be used to include any other monospace character.
+The smallest hexagon can be drawn on a 5x3 grid and contains 3 free slots in the center of each hexagon, that can be used to include any other monospace character.

 ### Simple lines (11 glyphs)